pauln17/FSO-Course/part3/phonebook/NOTES.md

 The difference between document v. relation databases are in how they organize data and the query languages they support (document databases use NoSQL)

 Mongoose is an object document/data mapper (ODM) library for MongoDB and Node.js.
-Moongose is often used as a platform to help interact with MongoDB databases, providing schema-based solutions to model application data and includes other features such as validation, query building, and middleware support
+Moongose is often used as a platform to help interact with MongoDB databases, providing schema-based solutions to model application data and includes other features such as validation, query building, and middleware support. (findById, findByIdAndUpdate, etc.)

 A schema is a way of telling the database how we want the data in an object to be stored in the database